-- Security register bit 0 indicates whether the chip is locked by factory or not. - Program the 4-kbit secured OTP by entering 4-kbit secured OTP mode (with ENSO command) and going through the normal program procedure, then exiting the 4-kbit secured OTP mode by writing the EXSO command. - The customer can lock-down bit1 as 1.
-See Table 18 for the security register bit definition, and Table 19 for the address range definition.
+- Security register bit 0 indicates whether the chip is locked by factory or not. - To program the 4 kbit secured OTP by entering 4 kbit secured OTP mode (with ENSO command) and going through normal program procedure, and then exiting 4 kbit secured OTP mode by writing EXSO command - Customer can lock-down bit1 as 1.
+See Table 18 for security register bit definition and Table 19 for the address range definition.

-Note: Once locked-down by factory or customer, it cannot be changed.
-While in 4-kbit secured OTP mode, array access is not allowed to write.
+Note.
+Once lock-down whatever by factory or customer, it cannot be changed any more.
+While in 4 kbit secured OTP mode, array access is not allowed to write.